ICPSR Digital Preservation Policy Framework

 To sustain its digital preservation function, ICPSR has allocated a portion of its membership support to digital preservation services.
 In addition, ICPSR continually seeks external research funding to extend its digital preservation scope and capabilities and has secured contracts to fund specific initiatives.
 Detailed information about digital preservation funding is available in the ICPSR Annual Report and in the annual budget of ICPSR.

 5.2 Cooperation and Collaboration

 The active and collaborative research program at ICPSR integrates digital preservation requirements and competencies into its priorities and acknowledges digital preservation as a shared community responsibility.
 ICPSR has long-standing and emerging partnerships with other data archives, other digital repositories, data producers, and data providers in the United States and internationally for digital preservation cooperation and collaboration.
-The ICPSR Web site maintains a current list of partners and collaborative projects.
+The ICPSR website maintains a current list of thematic collections.

 6. Technological and Procedural Suitability

 The majority of digital content in the collections at ICPSR currently consists of social science research data, requisite documentation to use and understand the data, and associated files.
 Upon receipt of a deposit, ICPSR processes the digital content to ensure that confidential information has not been included in the data; corrects errors; fills gaps in the documentation; and produces distribution versions of the data.
 Technicians digitize documentation that is received only in hard copy format.
 ICPSR archives the original digital content received, the normalized versions of processed data, superseded versions of data that have been distributed.
 The archived files will enable ICPSR to retain the ability to regenerate distribution formats over time.
 For files submitted on physical storage media, ICPSR makes archival copies but does not preserve the original transmission media.
 In terms of documentation, ICPSR has been an active participant in the development of and is an adherent to the Data Documentation Initiative (DDI) standard.